nxvhm/websocket-server-laravel/readme.md

 # Web Socket Server for Laravel Artisan

+Simple wrapper of http://socketo.me/docs/hello-world intended to use with artisan in laravel env

 ## Install
 1. Clone or download the repository
 2. Copy the folder in your laravel project.
 For example in *laravel-project/app/Library*